Learn about faculty available to supervise this degree.

-The Social Work Doctoral program produces highly qualified social work researchers, educators and leaders.
+The Social Work Doctoral program graduates highly qualified social work researchers, educators and leaders.

 Courses: Required core courses (15 units) include Theory, History and Philosophy: Values, Ethics and Professional Beliefs; Research Foundations: Epistemology and Professional Knowledge-Building; Research Methods I: Quantitative; Research Methods II: Qualitative and Integrative Research Colloquia.
 Students must also complete 4 elective courses (12 units) relevant to their area of research.